← All posts

 The relapse screen isn’t a dead end.
 Your reasons for starting — your My Why — are right there.
 You can add a short, private reflection if you want to.
 And support resources are one tap away, with no paywall anywhere in that flow.
 We never sell to someone in a vulnerable moment.

 Recovery isn’t linear, and a tool that pretends otherwise only adds shame to an already hard day.
-Riding out the next one is the win — and SoberDeck is built to help you get there, not to grade you on the last one.
+Riding out the next urge is the win — and SoberDeck is built to help you get there, not to grade you on the last one.

 Free · iOS 18+ · No account